Jason Ko 高麟

 “Jason is sharp, detail-oriented and very reliable.
 Jason has provided comprehensive and pragmatic advice and solutions to clients often within very tight deadlines.
 He is a very capable advocate and is excellent to work with.”

-Legal 500 Asia-Pacific 2024, Regulatory, Investigations and Crime — Rising Star
+Legal 500 Asia-Pacific 2026, Administrative and Public Law — Rising Star

 Charles Ching Memorial Scholarship (2019)